Historic East Austin cemetery commemorates unknown remains

 An entire weekend was dedicated to remembering the lives that have might have been forgotten.

-A monument, which is decorated with white flowers and numbers inscribed on the backside, was placed next to the chapel for 36 people who were discovered buried underneath it in 2016.
+A monument, decorated with white flowers and numbers inscribed on the backside, was placed next to the chapel for 36 people who were discovered buried underneath it in 2016.

-The numbers are a tool to know which person is buried where, according to the cemetery's museum site coordinator, Jennifer Chenoweth.
+The numbers are a tool to know which person is buried where, according to Jennifer Chenoweth, the cemetery's museum site coordinator.

-Chenoweth said each day had a different focus.
+Chenoweth said each day of the weekend had a different focus.
 The first day consisted of a tour of the cemetery and the history of the people buried there.
 The second day was focused on "racial healing and transformation," and the third day was a "homegoing celebration."

-"What we're trying to do is be accountable for the things that have happened before us," said Chenoweth.
+"What we're trying to do is be accountable for the things that have happened before us," Chenoweth said.
 "There is no way of fixing the past, but there is a way of trying to repair some of the harm in the present."

-The 36 remains, which are of men, women and children, are said to have been buried in the 1800s.
+The 36 remains – which include men, women and children – are said to have been buried in the 1800s.

-It wasn't until 2016, when the chapel was set to undergo restoration, that crews discovered the remains, which led to them being exhumed and studied for DNA.
+It wasn't until 2016, when the chapel was set to undergo restoration, that crews discovered the remains.
+They were then exhumed and studied for DNA.

-"Of the 36, there are six individuals of Mexican descent, six people of European descent, six people of Black descent and one person of Asian descent – of the people who we were able to identify something about their ethnicities in the studies," said Chenoweth.
+"Of the 36, there are six individuals of Mexican descent, six people of European descent, six people of Black descent and one person of Asian descent – of the people who we were able to identify something about their ethnicities in the studies," Chenoweth said.

 Greg Farrar, who became part of the project, said he stumbled upon it after he was on his own journey to track down his ancestors.